 Employers may ask flexible workers to work from home or make up time later.
-Unless the employment contract says so, employers can’t insist on this.
+Unless the employment contract says so, employers cannot insist on this.

 If the workplace is closed

-If the workplace is closed because of disruption and the employee doesn’t usually work from home, employers can’t usually deduct pay.
+If the workplace is closed because of disruption and the employee does not usually work from home, employers cannot usually deduct pay.

 Employers might be able to ask staff to go to another workplace or work from home.

 If an employee’s child’s school is closed or their normal childcare arrangements are disrupted, they could have the right for time off to look after them.

 This should be agreed between the employee and the employer.